 Every motor vehicle on a public road must be licensed.
-In a car, the motor vehicle license is displayed on the left of the front windscreen.
-Colloquially, the motor vehicle license is called ‘rego’.
+In a car, the motor vehicle licence is displayed on the left of the front windscreen.
+Colloquially, the motor vehicle licence is called ‘rego’.

-How is motor vehicle licensing different from motor vehicle registration?
+Is motor vehicle licensing different to motor vehicle registration?